ikluft/prefvote/doc/PrefVote_CEF_input.md

 The CEF file begins with parameter lines at the top.
 These must all occur before the first vote line.

+Recognized configuration parameters are described in the following subsections.

 ### #/Candidates: